rapsspider/OotModLoader/README.md

 OotOnline comes bundled with the ModLoader as the first plugin created for it.
 This plugin gives you the ability to share your Ocarina of Time experience with friends.
 See your friends in the game world, share items and quest progress with them, and push them off ledges as you progress through this timeless classic together.

 ##### Installation instructions
 Download the latest release from our [releases](https://github.com/hylian-modding/OotModLoader/releases "releases") page.
 Unzip it and run the executable.
 You need an The Legend of Zelda: Ocarina of Time 1.0 NTSC English or Japanese rom in the ./rom folder in order to play.
-Team OotO nor its Discord will provide you with any information as to how to obtain this.
+Team OotO and its Discord will not provide you with any information as to how to obtain this.

 ##### Build instructions for developers
 - Download [Apache Ant](https://ant.apache.org/ "Apache Ant").
 This requires [Java](https://www.java.com/en/ "Java").